 Rottweilers have been a popular choice as family pets and companion dogs for decades both here in the UK and elsewhere in the world.
-They are powerful and impressive looking dogs that boast sleek black and tan coats.
-Although the Rottie boasts having a natural instinct to protect and guard, they are not known to be aggressive by nature although over many years they earned an unfair reputation of being one of the more aggressive breeds in the world.
-They are extremely loyal which means when needed, a Rottweiler will stand their ground with no hesitation at all and protect their owners as well as their property.
+They are powerful and impressive dogs with sleek black and tan coats.
+Although it’s in a Rottie’s nature to “protect and guard” they are not known to be aggressive by nature although over many years they earned an unfair reputation of being one of the more aggressive breeds in the world.
+They are extremely loyal which means when needed a Rottweiler will stand their ground with no hesitation at all and protect their owners as well as their property.

-These imposing dogs are not the best choice for first time owners even though they are known to be easy to train.
-The reason being that Rotties must be handled and trained by people who are familiar with the needs of these large, intelligent and powerful dogs.
+They are not the best choice for first time owners even though they are known to be easy to train.
+The reason being that Rotties must be handled and trained by people who are familiar with the needs of these large intelligent and powerful dogs.
 They are a great choice for people who have the time and dedication it takes to train them in which case a Rottie becomes a valued member of a family and household.
 Long ago Rottweilers were described as being the "dark guardians of a family" which describes the breed to a tee.

-The actual origin of the Rottweiler remains a little hazy, although it is thought that they have an interesting ancestry.
-Many people speculate the breed came about when the Romans bought with them on their invasion across the Alps and Europe where they were crossed with native breeds such as the Entelbucher, Greater Swiss Mountain Dog and others, all of which are believed to be descendants of these same Roman dogs.
+The actual origin of the Rottweiler remains a little hazy although it is thought that they have an interesting ancestry.
+Many people speculate the breed came about when the Romans bought dogs with them during their invasion of Europe which they crossed with native breeds like the Entelbucher the Greater Swiss Mountain Dog as well as some others. all of which are believed to be descendants of these same Roman dogs.

-They were often found in southern Germany and Switzerland and because so many of them were left in Rottweil, a livestock trading town, the breed got their name.
-These large, impressive dogs became popular with butchers and were often seen pulling carts.
+These large impressive dogs became popular with butchers and were often seen pulling carts.
 At the time they were known as Rottweiler Metzgerhunds which translated means Rottweil Butcher's Dog and they are thought to be not that different that the Rotties we see today.

 Their eyes are almond shaped and medium in size being dark brown with closely fitting eyelids.
 Ears are pendant and smallish and set high and wide apart on a dog's head and always lie close to a dog's cheek.
 Rotties boast a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 Lips are tight but fall away gradually at each corner of the dog's mouth.